olympum/olympum-draft/_posts/2017/2017-04-15-WaterRower-vs-Concept2-Power.md

 Although not ideal, a good approximation of the power curves is to use heart rate to look at longer efforts, over 20 minutes long, rowing across UT2, UT1 and AT zones.
 I looked for rowing sessions from the past 6 months and plotted the average power and average heart rates.
 I then looked for the curve inflection point (using the same rationale as a Conconi test in cycling to estimate the anaerobic threshold).

 The result is plotted below and unsurprisingly it confirms the mechanical resistance limitation that the WaterRower has.
-The plot infers

 <img src="{{ site.base_url }}/assets/2017/04/C2vsWR-deflect.png"/>